Pandawan/deno_notify/README.md

 Deno bindings for OS notifications.
 Supports Windows, macOS, and linux using [notify-rust](https://github.com/hoodie/notify-rust) though some features are platform-specific.

+Note: More features are in the works and the API may change as a result, but the module can already be considered as working.

+*Supports Deno v1.0.0 and higher.*

 ## Usage

 A `prepared.ts` entrypoint is provided which uses [deno-plugin-prepare](https://github.com/manyuanrong/deno-plugin-prepare) internally so you don't have to download or open the plugin manually.